 - a.
 Contribute effectively to improved health of patients and communities. - b.
 Develop an understanding of the bioethical issues affecting patients. - c.
-Identify the important determinants of health affecting patients. - Recognize and respond to those issues where advocacy is appropriate. - e.
-Understand various approaches to health care advocacy and policy change - f.
-Demonstrate an understanding of the support services in the community such as CCAC (Homecare), homeless shelters, detox services for patients being discharged from the ED - g.
+Identify the important determinants of health affecting patients. - d.
+Recognize and respond to those issues where advocacy is appropriate. - e.
+Demonstrate an understanding of the support services in the community such as CCAC (Homecare), homeless shelters, detox services for patients being discharged from the Urgent Care - f.
 Understand various approaches to health care advocacy and policy change